ElenaWilliams/Projects/Statistics/README.md

 ### 4.3.
 Multicollinearity

 None of the variables in the model suffers from multicollinearity.
-Overall the model fits the data quite well.

 ```{r, message=FALSE}
 pander::pander(car::vif(model1),caption = "")